32nd Annual State Of The Island 2018 At The Put-in-Bay Town Hall

 Jackie Taylor & Amy Huston – Lake Erie Islands Nature & Wildlife Center

-Jackie Taylor from the Lake Erie Islands Nature and Wildlife Center said at the State of The Island 2018 the center was celebrating ten years in operation this year.
-An anonymous donor has helped out with the completion of the new addition at the center.
+Jackie Taylor from the Lake Erie Islands Nature and Wildlife Center said at the State of The Island 2018, the center was celebrating ten years in operation this year.
+An anonymous donor has helped with completing the new addition at the center.
 Jackie also discussed the Nature Camp program, Wild Tuesdays, the Road Scholar program, and Island Green Week.

-The center’s fundraisers, the Star Gazer cruise will be held on August 6th, and the pig roast will be held at the Goat again this year on August 8th Amy Huston talked about developing a curriculum for school groups and the annual plant exchange.
+The center’s fundraiser, the Star Gazer cruise, will be held on August 6th, and the pig roast will be held at the Goat again this year on August 8th.
+Amy Huston talked about developing a curriculum for school groups and the annual plant exchange.

 Lisa Brohl Lake Erie Islands Conservancy

 Lisa Brohl spoke on behalf of the Lake Erie Islands Conservancy and the importance of preserving land on the islands.
 Currently, there are 250 members of the group.
 She also discussed new signage in some of the preserved areas and the work being done for bird habitats.
 One of the important fundraisers for the group in the Middle Bass Island Music Festival at Lonz Winery is scheduled for July 14th.
 The event is sponsored by the Middle Bass Dock Company,

 Deacon Mike Leahy closed the State of the Island 2018, but not before mentioning the there will be services at Mother of Sorrows Catholic